-The Polsky Incubator provides dedicated space with the Polsky Exchange, mentorship, and support to early-stage startups, helping them achieve critical milestones and grow into sustainable businesses.
+The Polsky Incubator provides dedicated space within the Polsky Exchange, mentorship, and support to early-stage startups, helping them achieve critical milestones and grow into sustainable businesses.
 The Polsky Incubator is for ambitious startups that are built to scale quickly.
 Teams committed and equipped with the skills necessary to solve an important problem for a large number of users are encouraged to apply.
 For teams that have a prototype built, a team in place, and are up and running, the Polsky Incubator is a great option.

 Companies accepted into the Polsky Incubator get to work with and learn from other committed, full-time entrepreneurs and receive the following benefits: